DarkShadow1107/filspresso_next/README.md

 -   Monitor the `commands` table growth; purge or archive old `complete`/`failed` rows older than the retention window.
 -   Add observability: Prometheus metrics for polling rate, command throughput, and error rates.
 Export DB connection pool stats.

-## Next steps I can take for you

--   Create `python_ai/docker-compose.maria.yml` and `python_ai/migrations/create_commands_table.sql` files (I can add them now) and offer a `.env` template.
--   Update `python_ai/app.py` to optionally use the SQLAlchemy wrapper based on an env flag (e.g., `IOT_USE_SQLALCHEMY=1`).
--   Add a small `pytest` test suite that runs the SQLite path during CI and conditionally runs MariaDB tests if `IOT_DATABASE_URL` is present.

-Which of these would you like me to do next?
-I can create the docker and migration files now and wire the Flask service to optionally use the SQLAlchemy wrapper.

 ---

 ## Merged notes from other READMEs and expanded guidance